-Once you have identified all the parties who bear some responsibility for your injury, you need to determine what your damages are.
-This is not as simple as adding up your medical bills and time lost from work.
-Most states have specifically identified damages that are allowed in cases of personal injury due to product defect.
-Generally, these damages can include past and future medical and nursing bills, past and future wage loss, past and future pain and suffering, past and future emotional distress and embarrassment, past and future loss of consortium, as well as past and future expenses associated with the injury for things you can’t do anymore.
+Determining your damages isn’t as simple as adding up your medical bills and time lost from work.
+Most states have specifically identified damages that are allowed in product liability cases.
+Generally, these damages can include past and future medical and nursing bills, past and future wage loss, past and future pain and suffering, past and future emotional distress, past and future loss of consortium, and past and future expenses associated with the injury for things you can’t do anymore.

 Getting Legal Help

 Settling a products liability claim is complicated.
 The companies you’re seeking compensation from will have experienced attorneys helping them during the negotiations.
 Because your settlement will most likely be a full, final, and complete settlement of your claim, you need to ensure it’s appropriate.